brettz9/webappfind/executable-builder/README.md

 executable as the default application handling for particular files or files of a given file extension.)
 <!--
-TODO:
+TODO: Add when `filetypes.json` reimplemented:
-`filetypes.json`: Add this note back once reimplemented

 For an example of such WebAppFind behavior customization, Executable Builder might be used to build an executable which